Chapter 14 : Progression

 I had planned to meet Luke for dinner at the Ravenclaw table.
 Normally on these occasions, although they were never actually a big deal, I would tend to dress more carefully than usual.
 This time, however, I was more worried about my Defence Against the Dark Arts essay than about how I looked.
 As I walked by the mirror in our dormitory without glancing at my reflection, Charlotte walked in, and raised an eyebrow critically.
 “Please don’t tell me you’re planning to set foot outside this room wearing that, it’s hideous.”
 I examined my jumper in the mirror.
 It wasn’t that bad…

-“You look like my grandma,” Charlotte continued as she collected some books from her trunk.
+“You look like my gran,” Charlotte continued as she collected some books from her trunk.
 “Go with the yellow one.
 Don’t look at me like that, I’m sure you’d rather it was me telling you this than Luke… Just trying to help.”
 She grinned and walked out the door.

-I was sure Luke would never tell me I looked like his grandmother, but I switched to the yellow shirt anyway.
+I was sure Luke would never tell me I looked like his grandmother, but I switched to the yellow jumper anyway.
 When I walked up to dinner, I met Luke in the Great Hall and we walked over to the Ravenclaw table.
 We discussed random things, but it seemed both of us had our minds on something else.
 Neither of us really cared that the discussion was going nowhere.
 Luke wondered if there was another Hogsmeade weekend coming up.
 I rambled about my chance encounter with a house-elf outside the kitchens at the beginning of the week.

 “Sorry I’m acting so… vacant,” he said.
 “I’ve just got so much going on this week.
 I actually had to cancel our Quidditch practice yesterday.
 Cecil Braddock yelled at me for about an hour because of it.
 Of course, he’s a fourth year, so he has loads of time.
 But I’m the Captain.”